chrison999/mycroft-skill-bitcoin-enhanced/README.md

 ###### NOTE:

-For most currencies you can use the currency's name (e.g. "euros" or "shekels").
-This does not work when the currency's name is "dollars" because there are multiple currencies with that name.
+For most currencies use the currency's short name (e.g. "euros" or "shekels").
+However, this does not work when the currency's name is "dollars" because there are multiple currencies with that name.
 In those cases you must use the full name (e.g. "canadian dollars" or "singapore dollars").
 In the case of US dollars you can use either "american dollars" or "usa dollars."
 If no currency is specified "USD" is used.

 ## USAGE: